 Road trips are some of the most fun, exciting and enjoyable ways to spend a week or two away from home on a holiday or getaway with friends or family.
 The feel of the open road, the sense of adventure and the ability to stop when and where you want are just a couple of reasons road trips are hugely popular ways to spend a few days off work.
+So whether it’s an SUV or a sedan, or you’re singing Marvin Gay’s blues alone, or with some company, or you’re riding with the whole family who just loves to sing nursery rhymes in the car, road trips are suited for everyone, every once in a while.
 But where should you consider going for your next road trip?
 With Canada often on people’s bucket lists, this summer has never been a better time to hit the Canadian open road, so here is a quick guide to making the most of a Canadian road trip!

 Canada – An Overview

 Canada is an enormous country that is bordered by the United States to the south, and three oceans meaning that it has the longest continuous coastline in the world.
 Stretching from Vancouver Island in the very west to Newfoundland in the very east, it covers a whole plethora of landscapes and interesting cultures and ways of life.
 Depending on what you want to see and experience, choosing one side to focus on for your trip is the best way to get the most out of it, unless you have a lot of time on your hands.
 As a general rule of thumb it takes around 5 days of about 16 hour driving days to get from Calgary, Alberta to the Nova Scotia, and that doesn’t allow for much stoppage time in many places except for rest.
 Here we cover the most popular routes in the two main parts of Canada that attract the most tourists – the east and the west.